Thursday, August 27, 2015

 43. I Feel Fine

-One of my favorite things about Paul McCartney is that given the opportunity, he will give the Beatles credit for inventing everything that he possibly can.
-Whether or not "I Feel Fine" was the very first deliberate use of feedback on a recording and Jimi Hendrix upon hearing it came up with his whole schtick as Paul would suggest is besides the point.
+One of my favorite things about Paul McCartney is that given the opportunity, he will give The Beatles credit for inventing anything that he possibly can.
+Whether or not "I Feel Fine" was the first deliberate use of feedback on a recording and Jimi Hendrix upon hearing it came up with his whole shtick as Paul would suggest is besides the point.
 What is the point is that "I Feel Fine" is awesome.
-The song was rare in that it was based off of a riff, one that John Lennon came up with that was inspired by a Bobby Parker song called "Watch Your Step".
-Lennon ran off and finished the song in a day, birthing their eight A-side single in the process.
+The song was rare in that it was based on a riff, one that John Lennon came up with that was inspired by a Bobby Parker song called "Watch Your Step".
+Lennon ran off and finished the song in a day, birthing their eighth A-side single in the process.
 Ringo also once again knocks it out of the park here, which is icing on the cake.

 42. I'm a Loser

 Without realizing it, I put "I'm A Loser", (the song that almost got released as a single until John wrote "I Feel Fine" to dethrone its place), right after it on this list.
-Dylan-inspired, folk goodness with the most self depreciating lyrics to date on a Beatles song, "I'm A Loser" was the second acoustically-driven song on Beatles For Sale.
-It is also the slightly better one.
-The harmonica solo is excellent as is the near- a capella opening harmonies.
-It is the album's high-water mark and one of the first and best "serious" songs in the Beatles catalog that was not just about holding hands and buying diamond rings.
+Bob Dylan-inspired folk with the most self depreciating lyrics to date on a Beatles song, "I'm A Loser" was the second acoustically-driven song on Beatles For Sale.
+It is also the better one.
+The harmonica solo is excellent as is the near a capella opening harmonies.
+It is the album's high-water mark and one of the first and best "serious" songs in The Beatles catalog that was not just about holding hands and buying diamond rings.
 There were many more to come of course.

 41. Helter Skelter

-Possibly pissed off at critics, (and maybe even John?), who routinely accused him of only writing pretty ballads, Paul McCartney came up with the real headbanguh "Helter Skelter" also to one-up The Who's "I Can See for Miles" in sheer velocity and volume.
-Easily the heaviest Beatles song ever recorded, (how else does one explain Ringo's blisters on his fingers?), as well as the only bit of hard rock about a playground slide, "Skelter" has been covered by many a band that uses heavy guitars and is almost too easy of a choice for a metal act to take for the obligatory Fab Four song to do for a hoot.
+Possibly pissed off at critics, (and maybe even John), who routinely accused him of only writing pretty ballads, Paul McCartney came up with the proto-headbanger "Helter Skelter", which was also an attempt to one-up The Who's "I Can See for Miles" in sheer velocity and volume.
+Easily the most unhinged Beatles song, (How else does one explain Ringo's blisters on his fingers?), as well as the only bit of hard rock about a playground slide, "Skelter" has been covered by many a band that uses heavy guitars, and it is almost too easy of a choice for a metal act to take for the obligatory Fab Four song to tackle.
 I will just keep listening to the original and appreciating the innovation thank you very much.